lab5e/air-quality-sensor-node/Firmware/README.md

 (this ensures a new build with the updated version number)

-Upload firmware image, set version number and assign it to the device in Horde:
+Upload firmware image, set version number and assign it to the device in [Span](https://span.lab5e.com):

 ```shell
 curl -s -HX-API-Token:$(cat .apikey) \